Furness Church: The building and site

-The church has doors and windows edged with tufa, a form of limestone favoured by Cistercians in Europe from 1150.
+The church has doors and windows edged with tufa, a form of limestone favoured by Cistercians in Europe from the 12th century onward.
 The exception is a leper window, usually blocked up now in older churches.

 At some point the church burned down and was abandoned.
 Despite being Protestant, the Nevill family owning the land allowed local Catholics to continue to bury their dead around the church alongside their ancestors.
 One gravestone from the early 18th century reads IHS, signifying a Catholic burial.
 Burials stopped in the 1840s when the then owners built a wall around the estate as a famine relief measure.